-Leadership in Uniting Church schools is guided by theologically informed decision making which reflects the Uniting Church's confession of Jesus Christ as "Head over all things, the beginning of a new creation, of a new humanity".
+Leadership in Uniting Church schools and residential colleges is guided by theologically informed decision making which reflects the Uniting Church's confession of Jesus Christ as "Head over all things, the beginning of a new creation, of a new humanity".
 12

-Uniting Church school policies including governance and discipline are grounded in an understanding of and commitment to the core values and beliefs of the Uniting Church in Australia.
+Uniting Church school and residential college policies including governance and discipline are grounded in an understanding of and commitment to the core values and beliefs of the Uniting Church in Australia.

 Leadership teams will continually strive to develop a culture that is underpinned by a value system based on love, social justice and compassion.
-School leaders are expected to ensure that policies and processes within the school reflect the values of the Uniting Church and are consistent with any public positions taken by the Church.
+Leaders are expected to ensure that policies and processes within the school reflect the values of the Uniting Church and are consistent with any public positions taken by the Church.

-Leaders and teachers will seek to model servant leadership.
+Leaders and staff will seek to model servant leadership.
 As stewards of their school's human, financial and physical resources, they will achieve excellence through giving priority to the needs of those whom they serve.